Rider visits Merrimack after Clark's 27-point showing

 North Andover, Massachusetts; Friday, 7 p.m.
 EST

-BOTTOM LINE: Merrimack hosts Rider after Adam Clark scored 27 points in Merrimack’s 77-70 overtime win against the Iona Gaels.
+BOTTOM LINE: Merrimack faces Rider after Adam Clark scored 27 points in Merrimack’s 77-70 overtime win over the Iona Gaels.

-The Warriors have gone 7-4 at home.
-Merrimack has a 3-3 record in one-possession games.
+The Warriors are 7-4 on their home court.
+Merrimack has a 4-11 record against teams over .500.

 The Broncs are 6-11 in conference matchups.
-Rider ranks sixth in the MAAC with 9.7 offensive rebounds per game led by Tariq Ingraham averaging 2.7.
+Rider is 5-4 in one-possession games.

-Merrimack scores 65.0 points per game, 6.9 fewer points than the 71.9 Rider allows.
-Rider averages 5.3 made 3-pointers per game this season, 1.0 fewer made shot on average than the 6.3 per game Merrimack gives up.
+Merrimack’s average of 7.7 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 8.4 per game Rider gives up.
+Rider averages 65.4 points per game, 1.0 more than the 64.4 Merrimack allows.

 LAST 10 GAMES: Warriors: 6-4, averaging 65.1 points, 27.2 rebounds, 11.3 assists, 10.0 steals and 4.3 blocks per game while shooting 41.1% from the field.
 Their opponents have averaged 60.1 points per game.